 Question number Question Guidance Do you have this feature?
-(Check the box for YES) 15 Do you have an emergency evacuation plan for disabled customers?
-These consider the specific needs of disabled customers to facilitate their swift and safe evacuation in an emergency. • A Personal Emergency Evacuation Plan (PEEP) applies to accommodation providers • A General Emergency Evacuation Plan (GEEP) applies to all other tourism businesses.
-16 Do you have a map and/or floorplan showing accessibility facilities?
-A map which helps customers understand where key accessibility features are, possibly including distances, e.g. Accessible toilets; stepfree routes; sensory triggers.

-Question number Question Guidance Do you have this feature?
-(Check the box for YES) A floorplan of a venue which helps customers understand the layout of a building showing key accessibility features e.g. Accessible toilets; stepfree routes.
+15 Do you have an emergency evacuation plan for disabled customers?
+These consider the specific needs of disabled customers to facilitate their swift and safe evacuation in an emergency. • A Personal Emergency Evacuation Plan (PEEP) applies to accommodation providers × 16 Do you have a map and/or floorplan showing accessibility facilities?
+This could be: A map which helps customers understand where key accessibility features are, possibly including distances, e.g. Accessible toilets; step-free routes; sensory triggers.
+A floorplan of a venue which helps customers understand the layout of a building showing key accessibility features e.g. Accessible toilets; step-free routes.
 A room plan of a designated accessible unit / bedroom / bathroom showing e.g. position of furniture; circulation space; door widths.
-17 Do you have an enclosed outdoor area for customer use?
-This is a designated space e.g. a play area or garden which is fully enclosed for guest safety e.g. with fencing, walls or hedges. \boxtimes 18 Do you provide disability awareness / equality training for staff?
+V 17 Do you have an enclosed outdoor area for customer use?
+This is a designated space e.g. a play area or garden which is fully enclosed for guest safety e.g. with fencing, walls or hedges.
+V 18 Do you provide disability awareness / equality training for staff?
 This training should ideally be provided for all staff on induction and refreshed (for at least those in customer-facing positions) at regular intervals.
-19 Do you have an assistive listening / hearing enhancement system available.
+V 19 Do you have an assistive listening/hearing enhancement system available.
 E.g. a fixed or portable hearing loop?
 An assistive listening / hearing enhancement system amplifies sound and transmits it wirelessly to a hearing aid, cochlear implant or loop listener that's switched to the hearing loop setting.
 Signage should be positioned where loops are effective.
-20 Do you have an emergency alarm with flashing lights, in addition to an audible alarm?
-An emergency alarm with flashing lights alerts deaf guests to a fire or other emergency scenario.
-21 Do you have a vibrating pillow alarm to alert deaf visitors in an emergency?
-A vibrating pillow alarm is a portable device that alerts deaf guests to a fire or other emergency scenario when sleeping.
-It uses listening technology to vibrate the pillow when the audible alarm sounds.
-22 Do you have facilities for assistance dogs?
-As a minimum this should include water bowls and a toilet area within the grounds of the venue or nearby. \boxtimes
+X 20 Do you have an emergency alarm with flashing lights, in addition to an audible alarm?
+An emergency alarm with flashing lights alerts deaf guests to a fire or other emergency scenario. $\overline{\checkmark}$